 - Clinical Medicine (PMC6334070)

-What goes on in your own kitchen at home will have a far greater impact on your wellness and how long you live than how good or bad your doctor is; and the pain and sickness you will suffer from.
+What goes on in your own kitchen at home will have a far greater impact on your wellness and longevity than how good or bad your doctor is; and the pain and disability you may suffer from.

 In our green kitchen we often boast about our compost bin; it too will give a measure of your well-being.